yash04747/docs/docs/guides/advanced/health-status-report.md

 |Remote GET|Redux Framework may use this method of communication when checking for updates.|√|

 ## Active Plugins
-This section displays all of the active plugins installed on your site.
+This section displays all the active plugins installed on your site.
 From this area, you can see the current version numbers of your plugins.

 <span style="display:block;text-align:center">![](../img/active_plugins.png)</span>

 ## Redux Instances
-This section displays all of the active instances of Redux Framework on your site.
+This section displays all the active instances of Redux Framework on your site.
 This information may be invaluable in detecting collisions with other developers who use Redux in their projects.
 Multiple instances could be listed, depending on if and how many plugins on your site use Redux Framework.